+Librarians and other information workers are partners of authors, publishers and other creators of copyright protected works.
 Librarians and other information workers' interest is to provide the best possible access for library users to information and ideas in any media or format.
-This includes support for the principles of open access, open source, and open licenses.

-Librarians and other information workers aim to provide fair, swift, economical and effective access to information for users.
+Librarians and other information workers promote the principles of open access, open source, open licenses and other means of providing fair, swift, economical and effective access to information for users.